needle-mirror/com.unity.transport/Documentation~/workflow-client-server.md

 #### Code walkthrough

 ```
-public UdpNetworkDriver m_Driver;
+public NetworkDriver m_Driver;
 private NativeList<NetworkConnection> m_Connections;
 ```

-You need to declare a `INetworkDriver`, in this case you can use the UdpNetworkDriver.
+You need to declare a `NetworkDriver`.
 You also need to create a [NativeList](http://native-list-info) to hold our connections.

 ### Start method